HazelYuAhiru/OSsimul/README.md

 # OSsimul
-Make sure there are USER#num files stored in current directory with the code file\n How to run:
+Make sure there are USER#num files stored in current directory with the code file\
+How to run:
 ```
 go run OSsimul.go -#ofUsers -#ofDisks -#ofPrinters
 ```
-Output:\n
+Output:\
 PRINTER#num created in local directory